Στήλη: History-Archaeology

 The obvious solution would be the vertical bombing of British naval positions by the Luftwaffe, as the German Nazi air force was called.
 The ships could not, for the most part, compete with aircraft and the British Royal Fleet would be completely destroyed.
 So, nothing could have prevented the long-awaited German landing, couldn’t it?

 Actually, there was one last hurdle, perhaps the British Empire’s «strong-last card,» the Royal Air Force (RAF).
-The powerful air force of the British would certainly prevent the
+The powerful air force of the British would certainly prevent the constant bombing of their fleet.
+So, if Hitler wants a German landing on British Isle, he must destroy the RAF first.

 The two air forces